 The United States Environmental Protection Agency (EPA) in establishing national environmental regulations and programs for appliances and equipment that impacts California; and

-Other significant code-setting bodies publish standards that are highly likely to be adopted by states or local jurisdictions and are expected to affect a significant portion of the built environment. (e.g. ASHRAE, ICC) in those regions.
+Other significant code-setting bodies publish standards that are highly likely to be adopted by states or local jurisdictions and are expected to affect a significant portion of the built environment (e.g., ASHRAE, International Code Council (ICC)) in those regions.

-In some cases, the SW C&S Advocacy program may also seek to influence the state legislature and other state agencies like the California Air Resources Board (CARB) to influence policy regarding buildings and appliances.
-SW C&S program leads may explore ways to influence the United States Congress outside the traditional means of negotiating through Federal partners such as the American Council for an Energy Efficient Economy (ACEEE) or the Appliance Standards Awareness Project (ASAP).
+In some cases, the SW C&S Advocacy Program may also seek to influence the state legislature and other state agencies like the California Air Resources Board (CARB) to influence policy regarding buildings and appliances.
+SW C&S Advocacy Program leads may explore ways to influence the United States Congress outside the traditional means of negotiating through Federal partners such as the American Council for an Energy Efficient Economy (ACEEE) or the Appliance Standards Awareness Project (ASAP).

-SW C&S Advocacy subprograms support California’s rulemaking processes to update its Appliance Efficiency Regulations (otherwise known as Title 20) as well as its Building Energy Efficiency Standards (otherwise known as the Energy Code or Title 24, Part 6) by authoring Codes and Standards Enhancement (CASE) studies for promising design practices and technologies.
+SW C&S Advocacy subprograms support California’s rulemaking processes to update its Appliance Efficiency Regulations (otherwise known as Title 20) as well as its Building Energy Efficiency Standards (otherwise known as the Energy Code or Title 24, Part 6) by authoring CASE studies for promising design practices and technologies.
 Advocacy also includes affirmative expert testimony at public workshops and hearings, participation in stakeholder meetings, ongoing communications with industry, and a variety of other support activities.

 SW C&S Advocacy subprograms directly or indirectly support DOE and EPA proceedings and legislative negotiations, leading to federal appliance standards and test procedures passed through to California as a result of federal preemption.
-In addition, the SW C&S Advocacy monitors and/or participates in a wide range of activities or proceedings that have direct or indirect impacts on California regulations including, but not limited to American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE), International Energy Conservation Code (IECC), voluntary standards such as CALGreen building codes, and rating organizations such as the Cool Roof Rating Council (CRRC), National Fenestration Rating Council (NFRC), and the United States Green Building Council (USGBC).
+In addition, the SW C&S Advocacy Program monitors and/or participates in a wide range of activities or proceedings that have direct or indirect impacts on California regulations including, but not limited to ASHRAE, ICC, the International Association of Plumbing and Mechanical Officials (IAPMO), voluntary standards such as CALGreen building codes, and rating organizations such as the Cool Roof Rating Council (CRRC), National Fenestration Rating Council (NFRC), and the United States Green Building Council (USGBC).
 Additionally, the program intervenes in ENERGY STAR® proceedings and other voluntary activities, as necessary, to shape future regulations or support coordination with voluntary programs.

 Program Delivery and Customer Services